The Marriage Ceremony

 When a couple marries, they assume significant personal and legal obligations that will affect their lives even if the marriage ends prematurely through death or dissolution.
 There are several requirements for a legally binding marriage in Illinois.

-- Third, a marriage license must be obtained prior to the wedding.
+- Second, a marriage license must be obtained prior to the wedding.
 The county clerk issues marriage licenses.
-The fee for a marriage license in DeKalb County is now $19.
+The fee for a marriage license in DeKalb County is now $30 with an additional surcharge fee of $5.
 Please contact the DeKalb County Clerk & Recorder at 815-895-7149 for more information.

 - Bigamous marriages and marriages between close relatives are prohibited.

 What is a common law marriage?